Log Search

 Some log sets contain deduplicated data

-When you export log data from the DNS Query, Firewall Activity, or Web Proxy Activity log sets, the export can contain deduplicated log lines.
-Because exports are limited to 1 million log lines, data deduplication offers a clearer view of your log activity without the obstruction of repetitive activity cluttering the results.
+When you export log data from the DNS Query, Firewall Activity, or Web Proxy Activity log sets, the export can contain deduplicated log entries.
+Because exports are limited to 1 million log entries, data deduplication offers a clearer view of your log activity without the obstruction of repetitive activity cluttering the results.
 Learn more about data deduplication.

-- Click the arrow in the Results table header and select Export to CSV.
+- Click Sharing Actions in the Data tab header and select Export to CSV.

-- If you're exporting results from the Data tab and you've edited the keys in your results, optionally choose to include all of the keys available in your results in your export.
+- If you've edited the keys in your results, optionally choose to include all of the keys available in your results in your export.

 - Review the export modal and ensure all of the information is correct, then click Export.
 An export confirmation message will appear.

-You can access the CSV by navigating to Settings > Log Search > Exports.
+You can access the CSV by navigating to Settings > Log Management > Exports.
+Select the export's date to download the file to your browser.

 Want to archive your log data?